AGM Belief Revision, Semantically: Related Work

-\paragraph{\citeauthor{KS_DelgrandePeppasWoltran2018} \citeyear{KS_DelgrandePeppasWoltran2018}.} The representation result of Delgrande et al. \citeyear{KS_DelgrandePeppasWoltran2018} confines the considered logics to those where the set $\Omega$ of interpretations (or possible worlds) is finite\footnote{Note that this precondition excludes more complex logics such as first-order or modal logics and most of their fragments, but also propositional logic with infinite signature.
+\paragraph{{Delgrande et al.} \cite{KS_DelgrandePeppasWoltran2018}.} The representation result of Delgrande et al. \cite{KS_DelgrandePeppasWoltran2018} confines the considered logics to those where the set $\Omega$ of interpretations (or possible worlds) is finite\footnote{Note that this precondition excludes more complex logics such as first-order or modal logics and most of their fragments, but also propositional logic with infinite signature.
 On the positive side, this choice guarantees min-completeness of any preorder.} and where any two different interpretations $\omega,\omega' \in \Omega$ can be distinguished by some sentence $\varphi \in \mathcal{L}$, i.e., $\omega \in \Mod{\varphi}$ and $\omega' \not\in \Mod{\varphi}$.
-Moreover, they extend the AGM postulates by the following extra one, denoted (Acyc): \begin{quote} For any base $\K$ and all $\G_1,\ldots,\G_n \in \MC{P}(\MC{L})$ with $\Mod{\G_i \cup \K\circ \G_{i+1}}\neq\emptyset$ for each $1\leq i < n$ as well as $\Mod{\G_n \cup \K \circ \G_1}\neq\emptyset$ holds $\Mod{\G_1 \cup \K\circ \G_n}\neq\emptyset$. \end{quote} With these ingredients in place, \citeauthor{KS_DelgrandePeppasWoltran2018}~\citeyear{KS_DelgrandePeppasWoltran2018}~establish that, for the logics they consider, there is a two-way correspondence between those AGM revision operators satisfying (Acyc) and min-expressible faithful preorder assignments.
+Moreover, following prior work by \citeauthor{KS_DelgrandePeppas2015} \cite{KS_DelgrandePeppas2015}, they extend the AGM postulates by the additional postulate \postulate{Acyc}, which reads as follows in their formulation: \begin{quote} For any base $\K$ and all $\G_1,\ldots,\G_n \in \MC{P}(\MC{L})$ with $\Mod{\G_i \cup \K\circ \G_{i+1}}\neq\emptyset$ for each $1\leq i < n$ as well as $\Mod{\G_n \cup \K \circ \G_1}\neq\emptyset$ holds $\Mod{\G_1 \cup \K\circ \G_n}\neq\emptyset$. \end{quote} With these ingredients in place, {Delgrande et al.}~\cite{KS_DelgrandePeppasWoltran2018}~establish that, for the logics they consider, there is a two-way correspondence between those AGM revision operators satisfying \postulate{Acyc} and min-expressible faithful preorder assignments.
 Instead of the term ``min-expressible'', they use the term \emph{regular}.
+As laid out in \Cref{sec:acycresult} and \Cref{sec:extendedtheorems}, Delgrande et al.'s result generalizes way beyond the setting considered by them, if one adds the requirement of min-completeness and adjusts the formulation of \postulate{Acyc} to base logics in the straightforward way.